IBMTechSales/was-appmod/docs/demos/AppMod-Assessment-Demo/README.md

     <br>

 4. Scroll down to the **Issues details** section and open the section.
-Note that IBM Cloud Transformation Advisor has detected that there are **minor issues** with lookups for Enterprise JavaBeans, InitialContext lookups, and configuration in Docer containers.
+Note that IBM Cloud Transformation Advisor has detected that there are **minor issues** with lookups for Enterprise JavaBeans, InitialContext lookups, and configuration in Docker containers.
-   Transromation Advisor also detected a **critical technology issue** with accessing the Apache Wink APIs.
+   Transformation Advisor also detected a **critical technology issue** with accessing the Apache Wink APIs.

     ![tWAS](./images/media/issues1.png)